Gas and condensate field

 The gas and condensate are recovered using pressure depletion.
 Drill cuttings and produced water are injected into the disposal well.

-Statoil is planning to install a new compressor on the field to boost production by 35 million standard cubic metres (mscm) of oil equivalent.
-Installation of the compressor is expected to be carried out between 2012 and 2014.
+Statoil installed a new compressor on the field to boost production by 220 million barrels of oil equivalent.
+Installation of the compressor was carried out between 2012 and 2014.
+The 1,000t compressor module was lifted into place in mid-2013.

 Production was interrupted in 2008 due to a gas leakage 10km from the platform.
 The production resumed after the pipeline was repaired.
 TDW Offshore Services designed and installed a special subsea clamp system to repair the pipeline.